Nebraska Revised Statute 25-1332

 Motion for summary judgment; proceedings.

-The motion shall be served at least ten days before the time fixed for the hearing.
+(1) The motion shall be served at least ten days before the time fixed for the hearing.
 The adverse party prior to the day of hearing may serve opposing affidavits.
-The judgment sought shall be rendered forthwith if the pleadings and the evidence admitted at the hearing show that there is no genuine issue as to any material fact and that the moving party is entitled to a judgment as a matter of law.
+The judgment sought shall be rendered forthwith if the pleadings and the evidence admitted at the hearing show that there is no genuine dispute as to any material fact and that the moving party is entitled to a judgment as a matter of law.
 The evidence that may be received on a motion for summary judgment includes depositions, answers to interrogatories, admissions, stipulations, and affidavits.
-A summary judgment, interlocutory in character, may be rendered on the issue of liability alone although there is a genuine issue as to the amount of damages.
+A summary judgment, interlocutory in character, may be rendered on the issue of liability alone although there is a genuine dispute as to the amount of damages.

 2. Motion granted